1.9 C

 • The Bonniers Konsthall

-A contemporary art gallery presenting innovative and thought-provoking exhibitions.
+The gallery is a contemporary art gallery that presents innovative and thought-provoking exhibitions.

 These attractions offer a mix of cultural, historical, and recreational experiences, making them perfect for visitors exploring the area around Strindbergmuseet.